How our mighty marketing team drives our growth

 The score is based on a variety of factors including:

-- Gmail vs. work email addresses: monday.com is a tool for teams to use at work, so it only makes sense that people who sign up with a business email address are far more likely to be serious about purchasing than someone using their personal email just browsing around
+- Gmail vs. work email addresses: monday.com is a marketing management tool for teams to use at work, so it only makes sense that people who sign up with a business email address are far more likely to be serious about purchasing than someone using their personal email just browsing around

 - Day of the week: People who sign up during the workweek (Monday through Friday) are far more likely to convert than if they sign up over the weekend